MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 <!--Policy-->
 <a href="" id="removabledrivesrequireencryption"></a>**RemovableDrivesRequireEncryption**
 <!--Description-->
-This setting is a direct mapping to the Bitlocker Group Policy &quot;Deny write access to removable drives not protected by BitLocker&quot; (RDVDenyWriteAccess_Name).
+This setting is a direct mapping to the Bitlocker Group Policy "Deny write access to removable drives not protected by BitLocker" (RDVDenyWriteAccess_Name).
 <!--/Description-->
 <!--SupportedSKUs-->
 <table>